goloshubov/fconfig/README.md

 host/*/dconf/*
 ```

-## TODO
+## TODOs
 - additional roles for services with restart notifcations support.
-It might be usefull even for workstations/laptops.
+It might be usefull even for workstations/laptops, on other hand it will add some complexity.
 - other distr support (?
 Debian, ALT Linux)
+- import (additional) package lists from files